JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 E$, $p_r$, and $p_f$) as well as the correspoding `eat!` method which increases the wolf's energy and kills the sheep (i.e. removes the sheep from the world).

+Hint: You can use `findall` and `deleteat!` to remove agents from your world.

 ```@raw html
 </div></div>
 <details class = "solution-body">